|

 37. aegis

-armor plate that protects the chest; the front part of a cuirass
+armor plate that protects the chest

 38. aerator